syegulalp/conway-2022/README.md

 Run `life.py` from the root directory to execute the demo.

-The numbers that pop up in the console during runtime are the average time taken by the program to compute a new generation of the playing field.
+The numbers that pop up in the console during runtime are:
+* the average time taken by the program to compute a new generation of the playing field
+* time to render the results to the buffer
+* time to draw

 Th `src\life.py` file has some alternate rules for Life that can be uncommented and used in place of the existing rules.